 A stay in Botswana can ideally be combined with a visit of the Victoria Falls in Zimbabwe.
 Should you prefer to spend some time by the ocean at the end of your safari, we could gladly organise a stay in Mozambique for example.

-Get inspirations for your journey HERE and HERE.
+Get inspirations for your journey with the most wonderful tour sample Botswana Best Moments Platinum.
 We would gladly contact you to discuss your individual expectations and are looking forward to being your professional partner for the organisation of your travel arrangement to Africa.

 Republic of Botswana